hellokayas/Some-Programming-Samples/README.md

     seen.add((r,c))
     return (dfs(r,c+1) + dfs(r,c-1) + dfs(r-1,c) + dfs(r+1,c) + 1)
 ```
-## one of the hardest problems, will come back later: https://leetcode.com/problems/number-of-distinct-islands/

 ## check if a graph is bipartite given the adjacency list of each node,  where graph[u] is an array of nodes that node u is adjacent to.
 Keep a dict called color where nodes are keys and the colors are the numbers 0 or 1.
 We will always try to given different colors to nbrs through dfs and if we see that there is a loop, G is not bipartite